KRM7/gapp/docs/introduction.md

 enough.
 You can customize every part of the GAs, we will look at some examples here.

 The single-objective algorithms are made up of a selection and a population-replacement strategy.
-These are independent of eachother, and the method used for them can be specified as such.
+These are independent of each other, and the methods used for them can be specified as such.

 ```cpp
 // Use tournament selection and an elitist population replacement method